 Thinking About Divorce?
-5 Financial Moves to Make Before You File
+5 Financial Moves to Consider Before You File

 July is a natural time for reflection.
-The year is halfway over, and for many high-income professionals and business owners, it becomes a season of reassessment.
+The year is halfway over, and for many professionals and business owners, it can be a season of reassessment.
 That might mean evaluating personal goals, adjusting financial plans, or, in some cases, making decisions about the future of a marriage.

-If you are considering divorce, especially one involving significant assets, timing and preparation are everything.
-High-net-worth divorces are complex, not just emotionally, but financially and legally.
-The moment you file, a legal and financial timeline is set in motion.
-That’s why it is critical to get ahead of it.
+If you are considering divorce, especially one involving significant assets, thoughtful preparation is essential.
+Divorces are complex, not just emotionally, but financially and legally.
+The moment a complaint is filed, a formal legal and financial timeline begins.
+Gaining clarity on your financial situation beforehand is a critical first step.

-This guide offers a practical roadmap for preparing yourself financially before filing.
-Whether you are a business owner, executive, or managing a significant portfolio, these five financial moves can help you protect your interests and avoid costly mistakes.
+This guide offers a practical roadmap for organizing your financial life before initiating the divorce process.
+Whether you are a business owner, executive, or managing a significant portfolio, these five steps can help you approach the process with greater confidence and organization.

 • Tax returns from the past three to five years